Bachelor of Science in Diagnostic Medical Sonography – Cardiovascular Concentration

 3.3 Perform sonographic procedures appropriately, timely, and accurately recording all anatomic and physiologic information for interpretation by a physician.

-4.4 Prepared to enter the profession as a registered sonographer in vascular, adult echocardiography, and pediatric echocardiography.
+4.3 Prepared to enter the profession as a registered sonographer.

-5.2 Served as a volunteer for a college/community event.
+5.2 Served in a leadership role for a college or community event.

 Program Effectiveness Data